hakt0r/BDL/02-Terminal/README.md

 *if we press TAB 2x it give us what’s inside the selected folder

 Once you are inside a folder, if you want to go back to the previously folder: ‘cd’ + TAB

+### Other cool commands

+ - xdg-open .    - open the current directory as if you double clicked it
+ - xdg-open test - open the "test" file as if you double clicked it
+ - xdg-open https://google.com/ - open google in you preferred webbrowser